Automating-GIS-processes/site/docs/final-assignment/final-assignment.md

 1. [Access Viz](#accessviz): a GIS-tool that can visualize and compare travel times by different travel modes in Helsinki Region.
 2. [Urban Indicators](#urban-indicators): a workflow that calculates and reports different urban indicators for an urban region, and allows the comparison of different urban areas based on these indicators.
+3. [A context-based spatial data anonymizer](#spatial-anonymization): A context sensitive approach to anonymizing sensitive GIS data
 3. [Your own project](#own-project-work): your own tool or analysis process (for example, related to your thesis!).
 Suggest your idea before the last practical exercise!

 Think about the final project as a challenge for yourself to show and implement the programming skills that you have learned this far.
 You have learned a lot already!